vahidinj/diabetes_prediction_app/README.md

 ## Usage

 - Navigate to the **Prediction Page** to input diagnostic measurements and predict diabetes.
+- Upload a CSV file on the **Batch Prediction** section for multiple predictions.
 - Explore the dataset and its correlations on the **Data Exploration Page**.
 - Evaluate the model's performance on the **Model Evaluation Page**.